Alluxio/alluxio/docs/Configuration-Settings.md

   <td>Optionally specify subdirectory under Glusterfs for intermediary MapReduce data.</td>
 </tr>
 <tr>
-  <td>tachyon.underfs.hadoop.prefixes</td>
+  <td>tachyon.underfs.hdfs.prefixes</td>
   <td>hdfs:// glusterfs:///</td>
-  <td>Optionally specify which prefixes should run through the Apache Hadoop's implementation of
+  <td>Optionally specify which prefixes should run through the Apache Hadoop implementation of
     UnderFileSystem.
 The delimiter is any whitespace and/or ','</td>
 </tr>
 <tr>